Crime Prevention Through Environmental Design

 In a Nutshell

-Crime Prevention Through Environmental Design is the physical surroundings that deter criminal activity and keep neighborhoods safer and more enjoyable to live.
+Crime Prevention Through Environmental Design (CPTED) refers to the physical surroundings that deter criminal activity and keep neighborhoods safer and more enjoyable to live.
 CPTED promotes security through visibility and social interaction through surveillance, access control, property maintenance, and territorial reinforcement.
 Law enforcement officers, architects, planners, landscape and interior designers, and residents should be included in the environmental design process to prevent crime and create positive communities.

 Practical Solution

-- Natural proprietors of the street can handle strangers to insure the safety of all people.
+• Natural proprietors of the street can handle strangers to ensure the safety of all people.
 Those people cannot turn their backs on the street.

 Aspects of CPTED follow Oscar Newman’s Defensible Space.
 Defensible Space states “Subdivide large portions of public spaces and assign them to individuals and small groups to use and control as their own private spaces.
 If people take ownership of their territory and their neighborhoods, criminals are ineffective.”
 In a nutshell, criminals have less turf to vandalize when more property owners take ownership and use their property.